Macclesfield: Railway

-A railway station was first opened at Beech Lane by the LNWR on 19 June 1849, which was replaced a month later by Hibel Road station.
-The current station dates from the modernisation of the West Coast Main Line in the mid-1960s, when the old station buildings were demolished to make way for new buildings.
+A railway station was first opened at Beech Lane by the London and North Western Railway on 19 June 1849, which was replaced a month later by Hibel Road station.
+The current station dates from the modernisation of the West Coast Main Line in the mid-1960s, when the old station buildings were replaced.

 Buses

 Macclesfield has a bus station located within the town centre.
 The original building opened on Sunderland Street, just outside the railway station; it was replaced in 2004, when a new bus station opened on Queen Victoria Street.